 With that information in hand, you can call your bank or visit your local branch to report the missing check and request a stop payment.
 Some financial institutions may allow you to do this online.
 See below for more details on stop payments.

 If the bank didn’t receive the stop payment order in time or if the information you provided was incorrect, it still might process (or pay) the check.

 So if you don’t already monitor your checking account online, you may want to start.
-How often should you monitor your bank account?
-A few times a week works well for many people; daily if you think there’s reason for concern.
+For many people, monitoring your bank account a few times a week works well; daily if you think there’s reason for concern.